North Bothnia Line

-The North Bothnia Line (Norrbotniabanan) is a planned high-speed railway line between Umeå Central Station and Luleå Central Station in Sweden, with construction is currently underway on its initial section.
+The North Bothnia Line (Norrbotniabanan) is high-speed railway line partially under construction between Umeå Central Station and Luleå Central Station in Sweden.
 The line will be 270 km long and be a northern extension of the Bothnia Line, which opened in 2010.
 The planned line is expected to improve accessibility between the larger cities along northern Sweden's coast, and to handle 1.6 million passengers per year.

 The entire North Bothnia Line project is estimated to cost approximately 40 billion SEK at 2021 price levels.
 It will include the construction of 550 kilometres of roads, about 250 bridges, main stations in Skellefteå, Piteå, and Luleå, as well as regional train stations in Sävar, Robertsfors, Bureå, and Byske.